 Running CMD Commands

-The SaveToDB add-in allows loading and refreshing data from XML, JSON, HTML, and CSV files.
+The SaveToDB add-in lets you load and refresh data from XML, JSON, HTML, and CSV files.

-You can use Windows Shell and CMD commands for loading, preparing, or checking such files.
+You can utilize Windows Shell and CMD commands for loading, preparing, or checking these files.

 ID | TABLE_SCHEMA | TABLE_NAME | COLUMN_NAME | EVENT_NAME | HANDLER_SCHEMA | HANDLER_NAME | HANDLER_TYPE | HANDLER_CODE |